 - System Wizard®

 All other trademarks or registered trademarks are the property of their respective owners.
 For more information on IBM® trademarks mentioned on the Rocket website, please refer to IBM trademark information page.

 - The first use of each registered Rocket® trademark mentioned in communications must be identified by a registration symbol ® as well as in a footnote or attribution.
 The attribution must be located either on the page/screen where the Rocket trademark is used, or in the legal section of the communication or site in which it is referenced.

 Example of the attribution/footnote: Rocket® is a trademark of Rocket Software, Inc. and its subsidiaries, registered in the United States and other jurisdictions worldwide.

 - The first reference in text to all Rocket product names should be preceded by Rocket and followed by the trademark symbol ®.

-Examples: Rocket® Mobile, Rocket® Model 204® high-performance database manager.
+Examples: Rocket® API, Rocket® Model 204® high-performance database manager.
 Please note that rules for marking product names differ by country.
 You may need to seek guidance from a trademark professional.

 - Always use name as an adjective qualifying a noun that is a generic description of the product or service.
 The product name should also be used in a singular form, unless a trademark itself is in plural or possessive form.